Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Introduction and main results

-\end{thm} The proof is postponed until Section \ref{S:robust}. \begin{rem} As a counterpart to part (b) in Section \ref{S:robust b} we exhibit a family of counterexamples, for which $y \mapsto y^\be g(y)$ is not sufficiently H\"older continuous at $0$, and the above ``natural extension'' of convergence in Theorem \ref{thm:main} (b) fails.
-In turns out that one does not have to search hard for counterexamples: the first guess $g(y)= y^{-\be} + y^{\alpha -\be}$, where $\alpha$ is such that $\alpha <\be/(\be +1)$, already does the trick.
-This illustrates a remarkable sensitivity of the second order approximation for $N$ with respect to the smoothness of $\La$ near $0$. \end{rem}
+\begin{rem} As a counterpart to part (b) in Section~\ref{S:robust b}, we exhibit a family of counterexamples, for which $y \mapsto y^\be g(y)$ is not sufficiently H\"older continuous at $0$, and the above ``natural extension'' of convergence in Theorem~\ref{thmm:main a}(b) fails.
+In turns out that one does not have to search hard for counterexamples: the first guess $g(y)= y^{-\be} + y^{\alpha-\be}$, where $\alpha$ is such that $\alpha<\be/(\be+1)$, already does the trick.
+This illustrates a remarkable sensitivity of the second-order approximation for $N$ with respect to the smoothness of $\La$ near $0$. \end{rem}